AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/Drawing/BattleCity/README.md

 ## What is this?
 Why?

-Well, this is a stub for a 2D game.
+This is a stub for a 2D game.
 The purpose of the project was to demonstrate that one can write a 2D game in AvaloniaUI without writing any rendering code.

 ## Features

-- 2D Tiles.
-Not yet animated, but animating won't be a problem, I guess
+- 2D Tiles
 - Cell-aligned game objects
+- Has basic implementation of a typical game loop
 - No rendering code, everything is done using AvaloniaUI data binding and a few ValueConverters